FAQs for two-factor authentication (2FA)

 When will I be prompted to authenticate with 2FA?

-It is important to note that accessing applications with different levels of security tasks will require different authentication frequency prompts:
+Accessing applications with different levels of security tasks will require different authentication frequency prompts:

 Security levelAuthentication frequency